kolhesamiksha/Hybrid-Search-RAG/README.md

 ## About

-This Application is builted using Advance RAG Techniques.
-Trained over 2k websites scraped under the topics domain sitemap
+This Chatbot Application is builted using Advance RAG Techniques, It helps to answer Queries regarding Technology and Latest trends in the Market.
+Vast amount of Latest trends, knowledge/case studies from Domain Experts and blogs was available, collected from ey website.

 ![advance-rag-workflow](https://github.com/user-attachments/assets/f66d9c12-5356-4b48-8a2e-1a4551181f57)